-building

-concreting

-shop fitting
+building shop fitting bricklaying concreting carpentry joinery

-joinery

-bricklaying

-carpentry

 Mandatory HSC Course Requirements

 Students must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
 Students who do not meet these requirements will be 'N' determined as required by the NESA.
 The SafeWork NSW General Construction Induction Card (White Card) is a mandatory requirement before commencing work placement.